rusoto/rusoto/README.md

 #### Credential refreshing

+Environment variable and credential file credentials are refreshed on calling `get_credentials()` and it's been five minutes since acquiring credentials.

-Only IAM instance profile credentials are refreshed.
+IAM instance profile credentials are refreshed as needed.
 Upon calling `get_credentials()` it will see if they are expired or not.
 If expired, it attempts to get new credentials from the metadata service.
 If that fails it will panic.
+IAM credentials expiration time comes from the IAM metadata response.

 #### Output from `cargo run` should resemble: